ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/03-AVL-trees.md

 Deletion in an AVL tree is similar to AVL insertion: first we use the normal BST deletion, and then we rebalance the parent nodes all the way up to the root.

-We can start from the pseudocode in @sec:deleting-from-a-bst, and we just have to rebalance and update the height right before we return the updated tree.
+We can start from the pseudocode in @sec:search-trees:BST-deletion, and we just have to rebalance and update the height right before we return the updated tree.